neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 	Although this way of implementing the singleton will possibly not conflict with the Object Manager, it is counterproductive to the integrity of the system and might raise problems with unit testing (sometimes Singleton is referred to as an *Anti Pattern*).
-	The above examples are *not recommended* for the use within FLOW3 applications.
+	The above examples are *not recommended* for the use within TYPO3 Flow applications.

 The scope of an object is determined from its configuration (see also :ref:`sect-configuring-objects`).
 The recommended way to specify the scope is the ``@scope`` annotation::